Uchiha-byte/TruthScan/README.md

 ## 📝 License

 This project is a prototype demonstration of Defending Digital Truth Through Intelligent Content Verification capabilities.
 All code and designs are for educational and demonstration purposes.

-## 🤝 Contributing

-This is a prototype project.
-For questions or suggestions, please refer to the codebase documentation in `CODEBASE_INDEX.md`.

 ---